signorello/P4-edu_wiki/Getting-Started.md

 Helping you to get started with P4!

-This page will be updated shortly
+This page will be updated shortly, meanwhile, please refer to [The markdown version of this page.](https://github.com/p4lang/education/blob/master/GettingStarted.md)

 * Getting started page
 * Pointers to download code